|Nutritional Guidelines (per serving)|

 Bake for 15 minutes, then turn down the heat to 350 F to bake for 35 to 40 minutes longer.
 If the edges of the crust start to brown too quickly, loosely tent the crust with foil.

-- If you do not have coconut oil or it is unavailable where you live, you can replace it with a dairy-free margarine of your choice.
-If you are able to find coconut oil, however, we urge you to do so; it really adds a wonderful flavor and melt-in-your-mouth quality to the crust!
+- Coconut oil really adds a wonderful flavor and melt-in-your-mouth quality to the crust, but if you do not have any, or it is unavailable where you live, you can replace it with a dairy-free margarine of your choice.